mariuszrokita/wroclawski-rower-miejski/README.md

 pip3 install jupyter_contrib_nbextensions && jupyter contrib nbextension install
 ```

-## Deployment
+## Project Structure

-The project consists of multiple components with different deployment steps.
+The project consists of 3 components:

+* Data importing
+* Bike rentals
+* Bike availability

-### Data Importer component
+### Data Importing

+The main purpose of this component is to periodically import data (bike rentals, bike availability) and to persists those data in a separate storage.

-The Data Importer compontent has been implemented as an Azure Function.
-It is part of the Function App.
+The Data Importer compontent has been implemented as two time-triggered Azure Functions.

-#### Local environment
+#### Deployment - Local environment

 In order to deploy function app locally run the following commands: